ExmgElements/exmg-elements-monorepo/README.md

 ## Components/Elements
 Next to the Pages we can distinguish components/elements which are not coupled with router directly but needs to be connected with store.
 In that case you should inherit from `ConnectedLitElement`.
-This component inherit from `PageLitElement`.
+This component is base class for `PageLitElement`.
 There is only small difference perhaps hooks `routerChanged, stateChanged` should be triggered or not.

-* stateChanged*state: StateWithRouter): void
+* stateChanged(state: StateWithRouter): void

 It is triggered whenever any reducer update state.
 It is also triggered when routerChanged